Knox County, Maine: Politics

 Knox County is a Democratic stronghold in presidential elections.
-Originally it favored the Republican Party, like most of the rest of Maine, but it began to trend Democratic starting in the 1990s.
-In 2004, John Kerry won the county with a decisive 11-point majority, and in every election since then Democrats have carried the county by double-digit margins.
+Originally it favored the Republican Party, like most of the rest of Maine, but it began to trend Democratic starting in the 1990s, voting for every Democratic presidential candidate since 1992.
+In 2004, Democrat John Kerry won the county with a decisive 11-point majority, and in every election since then Democrats have carried the county by double-digit margins.

 In 2012, Knox County voted 55% in favor of a measure to legalize same-sex marriage.
+It was one of two counties to vote for Democrat Sara Gideon in the 2020 Senate election.